 ENTRY STEP TWO:

-Put together a complete list of people who were involved in the production, and whose names will be on the entry form; only those names are eligible to receive a statue, ever.
+Put together a complete list of people who were involved in the production, and whose names will be on the entry form – up to 12 names are allowed; only those names are eligible to receive a statue, ever.
 Each name incurs an entry fee – discounted for members.
 It helps to make sure everyone has renewed his/her membership before you enter IF you’re looking for that discount.

 Entrants in the College/University Student Achievement Awards (Category 71) will pay a processing fee only (no membership discount); the Faculty Advisor must be listed on the entry form.